AIHubCentral/docs/assets/RVC/Resources/Training.md

 :::content-center
 ## Batch Size
 :::
 A batch size is the number of training examples used in one iteration before updaing the model's parameters.
-For 30+ minutes of data batchsize 8 is recommended and for less than 30 minutes batchsize 4 is recommended.
+For 30+ minutes of data batch size 8 is recommended and for less than 30 minutes batch size 4 is recommended.

 - Smaller batch size:
     - Promotes noisier, less stable gradients.